mendhak/grub-reboot-picker/README.md

 This utility is an app indicator (tray icon) to help you reboot into other OSes, or UEFI/BIOS, or the same OS.
 Instead of picking the OS you want during reboot at the grub menu, you can just preselect it from the menu here.
 Basically it's a wrapper around `grub-reboot`.
+I've tested this on various Ubuntu versions, and recently Linux Mint 22.2.

 ![screenshot](assets/screenshot.png)